Frederick II of Mecklenburg-Schwerin: Early life

 Frederick was born at Schwerin, the son of Christian Ludwig II, Duke of Mecklenburg, and his wife, Duchess Gustave Caroline of Mecklenburg-Strelitz.

 In his childhood and youth his great-aunt Duchess Augusta of Mecklenburg-Güstrow had great influence on the intellectual and spiritual development of Frederick, essentially in instilling the beliefs of Pietism.

 Duke of Mecklenburg-Schwerin

 After the death of his father in 1756, Frederick assumed the government of the Duchy.
 Shortly after his accession the country was involved in the Seven Years' War.

-Frederick, was a supporter of Pietism.
-He encouraged the school system, promoted the textile manufacturing and abolished torture.
+Frederick was a supporter of Pietism.
+He encouraged the school system, promoted textile manufacturing and abolished torture.
 In 1764 he moved his residence from Schwerin to Schloss Ludwigslust.
 In 1765 he ordered the construction of the Imperial Church (completed in 1770, now the City Church) by architect Johann Joachim Busch, and he continued the expansion of Schloss Ludwigslust between 1772 and 1776.